 The most common form is HDR10.
 It's an open standard that has been adopted by numerous manufacturers, service providers (such as Amazon and Netflix) and the Blu-ray Disc Association (BDA).
 Basically, all 4K TVs should feature HDR10.
 This means your TV will be compatible with the most widely available 4K Blu-ray discs, 4K players and 4K streaming content – and it should offer a far better picture than a 4K TV without any HDR.

 Dolby Vision is another format of HDR.
 It promises a subtler, improved image because its metadata is 'dynamic', in that it's added to an HDR image on a frame-by-frame basis (whereas HDR10 adds it scene by scene).
 In reality, results depends on how well the tech is implemented, but Dolby Vision is absolutely capable of producing better results than HDR10.
-LG, Panasonic, Sony and Philips TVs all employ Dolby Vision, though rarely on every model in their ranges, so it's worth checking before you buy.
-Both Netflix and Amazon Prime Video support both HDR10 and Dolby Vision.
+LG, Panasonic, Sony and Philips TVs all employ Dolby Vision, though not on every model in their ranges, so it's worth checking before you buy.
+Netflix, Disney+ and Apple TV all have lots of Dolby Vision and HDR10 content, while Amazon Prime Video has just a couple of Dolby Vision titles.

 HDR10+ is a rival, dynamic metadata-based HDR format created by Samsung but also available to other manufacturers.
 Predictably, Samsung TVs feature HDR10+ but not Dolby Vision.
 New TVs from Philips and Panasonic, meanwhile, support both formats.
-Amazon also now carries a fair bit of content in HDR10+, although it doesn't flag it as such so it's hard to be sure that you're getting it.
+Amazon also now carries a fair bit of content in HDR10+, although it can be hard to be sure that you're getting it.
 There's also now a handful of 4K Blu-rays encoded with HDR10+, including Bohemian Rhapsody.

-Finally, Advanced HDR by Technicolor is a format made by LG and video specialists Technicolor, but it appears to gone the way of the dodo.
-LG was the only TV manufacturer supporting it and isn't doing so on its 2020 models.
+Finally, Advanced HDR by Technicolor was a format created by LG and video specialists Technicolor, but it appears to have gone the way of the dodo.
+LG was the only TV manufacturer supporting it and it ceased doing so in 2020.
 No content mastered in the format has ever appeared.